Eduardofp17/Eduardofp17/README.md

 ### 👋 Hey there, I'm Eduardo!

-🚀 Aspiring 17-year-old Full Stack Developer with a passion for crafting digital experiences.
+🚀 Aspiring 18-year-old Full Stack Developer with a passion for crafting digital experiences.

-🌐 Proficient in JavaScript, React, Node.js, and more.
+🌐 Proficient in JavaScript, React, Typescript, Node.js, and more.
 I thrive on turning ideas into reality.

 💡 Eager to collaborate on innovative projects and learn from the best in the tech community.